BrunoFreitasgit/NeoWalletStandard/README.md

 # NeoWalletStandard
-Implementation of NEP: Wallet Standard for NEO
+Proposal of implementation to the NEP6: Wallet Standard for NEO